gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 # Neural networks
 With `Gogeta` library it is currently possible to formulate deep neural networks (NNs) and convolutional neural networks (CNNs) as a mixed integer problems (MIP).
 We would start discussion from the NNs.
 More detailed discussion on each formulation can be found in the [example jupyter notebooks](https://github.com/gamma-opt/Gogeta.jl/tree/main/examples).

+!!! note

+    This section describes how to formulate a `Flux.Chain` neural network model as a MILP.
+Further constraints can be added and the objective function can be changed but if one is using neural networks as surrogate models in a larger optimization problem, [this section](nns_in_larger.md) has a guide on how to accomplish this effectively and formulate the neural network with anonymous variables.

 ## Formulation of NNs

 Being able to formulate NN as a MIP gives us posibility to optimize over "black box" model.
 Imagine that we have a dataset with some information about houses and their associated prices.
 With trained NN on this dataset and MIP formulation, we can house with the minimum and maximum prices.
 We could also add some additional constraints to the "target" house and see what is possible range of prices.
 The use cases are limited to your imagination.